infinum/accessibility-mobile-standards/Docs/Accessibility features per mobile platform/Accessibility features on Android.md

 1. external switch - This is a device that sends keystroke signal to your Android device.
 These devices connect to your Android device via Bluetooth or USB.

-2. external keyboard - You could convert a standard USB or Bluetooth keyboard and use it as switch device by assigning one or more of its keys to actions
+2. external keyboard - You could convert a standard USB or Bluetooth keyboard and use it as switch device by assigning one or more of its keys to actions.

 3. buttons on your device - You could also use built-in buttons on Android device, such as the volume up and down buttons, and set up that they trigger actions.
 This option is mainly intended for developers.